A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Discrete-Time Convergence Analysis

-By abuse of notation, we let the iterates $\{x_k\}_{k \geq 0}$ be generated by Algorithm~\ref{Algorithm:restart}.
-Then, $x_{k+1}$ is an output of Algorithm~\ref{Algorithm:DE} with the input $(p, x_k, L, 1)$, i.e., one iteration of Algorithm~\ref{Algorithm:DE} with an input $x_k$.
+By abuse of notation, we let the iterates $\{x_k\}_{k \geq 0}$ be generated by Algorithm~\ref{Algorithm:Restart} with Algorithm~\ref{Algorithm:HO} as the subroutine.
+Then, $x_{k+1}$ is an output of Algorithm~\ref{Algorithm:HO} with the input $(p, x_k, L, 1)$, i.e., one iteration of Algorithm~\ref{Algorithm:HO} with an input $x_k$.
 This implies that

 Since $F$ is $\mu$-strongly monotone, we have

 Putting these pieces together yields that

 which implies that